Monkeystation/monkeystation-website/src/pages/index.md

 email:
   caption: Send me a message
   link: mailto:job@monkeystation.nl
+description: >-
+  Hi, I'm a web developer and innovative mobile application creator with over 15 years of experience.

+  If you need help to turn your ideas into reality, I am your man.
+I am what you would call a "one-stop shop", having considerable experience in the technical realisation and a good understanding of the creative side of the process.

+  I have worked with a wide variety of clients such as Suzuki, ASICS, IKEA, TomTom, Brooks, KLM and many more.
 references:
   - quote: Job is the most diverse, talented and nicest developer I had the pleasure to work with.